 Spotlight

-Spotlight artist Veronica Smirnoff
+Spotlight Artist Veronica Smirnoff

 Championed by Darren Jones

-The Wick - Veronica Smirnoff
+The Wick Culture - Veronica Smirnoff

 The Painted Veil, 2024